-Ring, H, Morey, M, Kavanagh, E, Kamto, K, McCarthy, N, Brubaker, J and Rakotondrafara, C, 2017.
-Impact evaluation of the programme supporting development of Menabe and Melaky regions in Madagascar, 3ie Grantee Final Report.
-New Delhi: International Initiative for Impact Evaluation (3ie)
+Ring, H, Morey, M, Kavanagh, E, Kamto, K, McCarthy, N, Brubaker, J and Rakotondrafara, C, 2018.
+Impact evaluation of the Menabe and Melaky development programme in Madagascar, 3ie Impact Evaluation Report 74.
+New Delhi: International Initiative for Impact Evaluation (3ie).

 Link to Source